joaquinOnSoft/OTExploreRedditImporter/README.md

 Once you have modified **Explore.Configuration.xml** and **schema.xml** files you must follow these steps:

- - Execute this command from a terminal/console as administrator:
+ - Execute this command from a terminal/console as Administrator:

 ```
 d:> cd d:\SolrCloud\solr-7.3.1\bin